n0vedad/lcdproc_g15/FAQ.md

 **Q: How do I check if code formatting is active?**
 A: Run `./setup-hooks.sh status` or `make format-check`.

+**Q: How do I run static analysis on the code?**
+A: Use `make lint` to run clang-tidy static analysis.
+Use `make lint-fix` to auto-fix issues where possible, or `make lint-check` for analysis without changes.

+**Q: What static analysis tools are used?**
+A: clang-tidy for comprehensive C code analysis including security, performance, and modernization checks.
+Configuration is in `.clang-tidy`.

 ## G-Key Macro System

 **Q: Why do I need root privileges for macros?**